hprasath2306/Web-Automation/README.md

-# Web-Automation
+# Web-Automation using Selenium
+Used:
+   Selenium with Python,
-Automated a Google form that automatically sign in and fill and submit the form.
+Automated a Google form that automatically sign in, fill and submit the form.